A few hours into the night I lie down,

 Article 343 of the constitution specifies that the official language of the Union shall be Hindi in Devanagari script.

-till 1965, the proceedings of the courts, the services, and the all-India bureaucracy would be conducted in English.
+But it was decided that till 1965, the proceedings of the courts, the services, and the all-India bureaucracy would be conducted in English.

 In 1965, attempts were made to introduce Hindi by force, sparking widespread protests in Tamil Nadu.
 Then the Union Government extended the use of English in inter-State communication.